l33loo/unfold-story/README.md

 - Vanilla HTML/JS front-end
 - Golang server

+# Running the app
+Run `go run server.go` from the root directory, then navigate to `http://localhost:8080/`

 # License

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/l33loo/unfold-story/blob/master/LICENSE) file for details.